felixarntz/post-types-definitely/readme.txt

 = Why don't I see any change after having activated the plugin? =

 Options Definitely is a framework plugin which means it does nothing on its own, it just helps other developers getting things done way more quickly.

+= How does the plugin handle term meta? =

+The plugin creates a UI for term meta on the term editing screen (where you edit a single term).
+The UI uses WordPress Core CSS classes and looks similar to the one on the post editing screen, with metaboxes and fields - including an "Update" metabox on the right which now contains the "Update" button.

 = Where should I submit my support request? =